apache/parquet-site/content/en/blog/features/variant.md

 ---

-Shredding nested variants is similar, with the shredding applied recursively, as shown in the following example.
-In this case, the `userId` field is shredded as an integer, and stored as two columns: in `typed_value.userId.typed_value` when the value is integer and as a variant in `typed_value.userId.value` otherwise.
+Shredding nested Variant values is similar, with shredding applied recursively, as shown in the following example.
+In this case, the `userId` field is shredded as an integer and stored in two columns: `typed_value.userId.typed_value` when the value is an integer, and `typed_value.userId.value` otherwise.
 Similarly, the `eType` field is shredded as a string and stored in `typed_value.eType.typed_value` and `typed_value.eType.value`.

 ```parquet
 optional group EVENT_DATA (VARIANT(1)) = 1 {
     required binary metadata;           # variant metadata